Islandora/documentation/tests/README.md

-For classes that require the third parameter (e.g. the TextDatastreamValidator), place an additional name.extension.ini file in the datastream_validator_files folder (e.g. the existing Text.txt in that folder is paired with Text.txt.ini).
-This .ini file should be structured like a PHP .ini file (e.g. according to the format used by http://http://ca1.php.net/parse_ini_file).The generated test will parse the .ini file as an array and pass it on to the third parameter.
+For classes that require the third parameter (e.g. the TextDatastreamValidator), place an additional name.extension.ini file in the datastream_validator_files folder (e.g. the Text.txt would be paired with Text.txt.ini).
+This .ini file should be structured like a PHP .ini file (e.g. according to the format used by http://php.net/parse_ini_file).The generated test will parse the .ini file as an array and pass it on to the third parameter.

+The following prefixes are currently available for use:

+- Image (jpg, png, gif, and other filetypes recognized by PHPGD)
+- TIFF
+- JP2
+- PDF
+- Text (requires a configured .ini)
+- WAV
+- MP3
+- MP4
+- OGG (asserts OGG video; use an .ini with an 'audio' key to test audio only)
+- MKV